-After setting relevant objectives, targets, and key performance indicators (KPIs) in the planning stage, they need to be recorded, monitored, and measured throughout the life of the work to determine if health and safety are being managed effectively and if H&S performance is meeting expectations.
+The relevant set objectives, targets, and key performance indicators (KPIs) identified in the planning stage need to be recorded, monitored, and measured throughout the life of the work to determine if health and safety are being managed effectively and if H&S performance is meeting expectations.

 The following are some examples of ways of monitoring health and safety to assess performance:

 - Assessments of compliance with legal and other requirements